hero media

 They commissioned Kevin Thomas, a Sydney special effects technician, to build the six-metre high, 1.5-tonne fibreglass outlaw at a cost of $12,000.
 It took eleven hours to truck down from Sydney (there were numerous hold-ups along the way) and Big Ned Kelly III was unveiled on 14 April, 1992.
 The occasion attracted newspaper coverage from around the country, including the front page of Melbourne’s Herald-Sun, alongside a story about another Australian outlaw, Alan Bond, who’d been jailed for fraud that very day.

-Big Ned Kelly statue in Glenrowan Victoria
+The statue of Big Ned Kelly outside the shops in Glenrowan

 The imposing statue of the infamous Aussie outlaw stands in Glenrowan, the Victorian town where he took his last stand.
+(Credit: Robert Wyatt via Alamy)

 Ned Kelly museums and attractions